lchsk/blog/source/posts/building-a-postgres-gui-client-with-cpp-and-gtk-sanchosql.md

 At the moment, the desktop application is split into several libraries that are later statically built into a single binary file.
 The whole process is defined in CMake.
 The goal of this separation was to allow working on parts of the codebase that don't need to depend on each other.
 For instance, UI and database implementations are separated.
 I would like the split to be cleaner, as currently there are quite a few dependencies, e.g. database abstraction is coupled with the Postgres database communication.

-In an application like this, it's useful to have a clear distinction between the implementation and the user interface, so that it's possible to build different UIs that can easily implement the same functionality.
+In an application like this, it's useful to have a clear distinction between the implementation, and the user interface, so that it's possible to build different UIs that can easily implement the same functionality.
 At the current stage of this project, it would require some extra work to more clearly split the interface from the implementation.

 ## Summary